www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t35-deploy-static-website.md

     * Check via browser, if there are client side errors.
     * Check via browser, if really no cookies are set.
 # Tasks
+* [ ] Remove symbiosis project from website, as it is of too low quality.
 * [ ] Do not allow static website deployment with invalid links.
    * [ ] Create strict rendering command, in order to final invalid links errors.
    * [ ] Fix all invalid links.
    * [ ] Stop deployment on first invalid link.
 * [ ] Fix all rendering warnings of the static website.
 * [ ] Disallow any XSL warnings and errors by default.
     * [ ] Remove all XSL warnings and errors.